awsdocs/amazon-chime-user-guide/doc_source/direct-chat.md

 **Note**
 If you don't see the name that you want, choose **Contacts**\.
 Search for or invite the contact\.

-1. Messages are sent to your desktop app if it’s the most active device\.
-If you’re away or on a mobile device, Amazon Chime sends them to your mobile app as push notifications\.
+1. Amazon Chime routes messages to your most active device\.
+If you’re away or on a mobile device, Amazon Chime sends messages to the mobile app as push notifications\.

 1. To start an instant meeting, choose the phone icon in the upper\-right corner to call the other person\.

 When you’re in a chat conversation, you can edit the members of the chat to create a new group chat conversation with the users that you select\.
 For more information, see [Chatting with multiple users in Amazon Chime](group-chat.md)\.

-**To message another user from your history**
+**To message another user from your call history**

-1. Do one of the following:
-   + From the Amazon Chime desktop or web client, under **Meetings and Calls**, choose **Call history**\.
+1. In the Amazon Chime desktop or web client, under **Meetings and Calls**, choose **Call history**\.
-   + From the Amazon Chime mobile app, choose **Calls**\.

 1. Select the contact to open the actions menu\.